Research

 GAMEFILM: Using CTA Measures to Define Cardiac Risk in NFL Alumni.

-Heartlung.AI: AI-powered cardiovascular disease detection technology that analyzes low-dose CT scans to provide FDA-cleared personalized prevention results.
+Heartlung.AI: AI-powered disease detection technology that analyzes low-dose CT scans to provide FDA-cleared personalized prevention results.

 Prior grants include: Harvard Medical School Eleanor and Miles Shore Award (Clinical innovation), Infectious Disease Society of America (HIV and lymphoma, Malawi)